clzirbel/pva_photo_video_annotator/README.md

 - **Next**: Moves to the next media file in the folder.
 If you're at the last file, it wraps back to the first.
 - **Previous**: Moves to the previous media file.
 If you're at the first file, it wraps back to the last.
 - **File Display**: The filename is shown with its relative path, so files in subfolders appear as `SubfolderName/filename.jpg`
-- **Sort Order**: Files are sorted by creation date, not modification date, so they display in the order they were taken
+- **Sort Order**: Files are sorted by creation date, which is determined intelligently:
+  - For photos: EXIF datetime is used (the actual date the photo was taken)
+  - For files without EXIF data: The earliest filesystem timestamp is used (handles Google Photos and other downloaded files correctly)
+  - You can manually edit any creation date by clicking on the date field and entering a new date in `YYYY-MM-DD HH:MM:SS` format

 When you navigate to a video, it will automatically start playing.